medouzer/pomotask/README.md

-# TaskMeister: A Trello-inspired Project Management App with Built-In Productivity Tools
+# PomoTask: A Trello-inspired Project Management App with Built-In Productivity Tools

 ## Table of Contents